chenxuhao/GraphMiner/src/pangolin/README.md

-# GraphMiner
+# Pangolin

-Graph Pattern Mining (GPM) Framework on CPU and GPU
+Graph Pattern Mining (GPM) Framework on CPU and GPU [1].

+[1] Xuhao Chen, Roshan Dathathri, Gurbinder Gill, Keshav Pingali,
+Pangolin: An Efficient and Flexible Graph Pattern Mining System on CPU and GPU, VLDB 2020

 Quick Start
 -----------

+Install CUDA 11.1.1 and GCC 8.3.1.
+If CUDA version < 11.0, enable CUB in the Makefile.

 Go to each sub-directory, e.g. src/clique, and then